Everyplace in Kansas – W

 Westmoreland Pottawatomie County seat.

-Westola Norton Lost Town Vacated 1895.
+Westola Morton Lost Town Vacated 1895.

 Weston Norton Name Change The name changed to Leota in 1876.